Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/interior.rst

    Image 1b: Additional forces with Stiff Quads enabled.

-Luckily, Blender allows us to define additional *virtual* connections.
+Luckily, Blender allows to define additional *virtual* connections.
 On one hand we can define virtual connections between the diagonal edges of a quad face (*Stiff Quads* Fig. Image 1b), on the other hand we can define virtual connections between a vertex and any vertices connected to it's neighbors